Mao Kobayashi (actress): Early life and education

 Kobayashi was born in 1982 in Ojiya, Niigata, the younger of two children.
 Her family moved between Saitama, Saitama and Nishinomiya, Hyogo seven times before settling in Arakawa, Tokyo when she was in high school.
 Her sister is Maya Kobayashi (b.
 1979).

 Kobayashi attended Kokugakuin Senior High School.
 In 2005, she graduated from the department of psychology at Sophia University.

 Career

 While still in university, she gained attention for starring in Nippon TV's talk program Koi no kara Sawagi.

 From October 2003 to September 2006, Kobayashi served as the weather caster for Fuji TV's Mezamashi Saturday.
 She was appointed as the navigator for a corner on Fuji TV's Junk Sports in April 2004.
 In October 2006, Kobayashi became a presenter for the News Zero program on the Nippon Television Network.

 In June 2004, Kobayashi made her acting debut as a flight attendant in the Fuji TV television drama Division 1: Pink Hip Girl.

+Kobayashi retired to focus on raising a family.